-Our dentists at Summit Woods Family Dental Care recommend getting a routine cleaning every six months.
+Our dentists at Summit Woods Family Dental Care recommend getting routine teeth cleaning treatment every six months.
 During the cleanings, dentists examine your teeth, the soft tissues of your mouth, and look for decay.
 However, regular cleanings can also improve your overall health, which is why it’s important to keep up with a routine cleaning schedule.

 A prophylaxis is a cleaning that takes place when you visit one of our dentists in Jackson, MI every six months.
 During this cleaning, dentists remove plaque and tartar, check for signs of gum disease that can cause many complications, then clean and polish your teeth.